 “It takes two to know one”

-- Who should consider seeing a psychologist/psychotherapist for psychotherapy?
+- Who should consider seeing a psychologist/therapist for psychotherapy?

-- Why making the first step feels so daunting?
+- Why making the first step to see a psychologist/therapist feels so daunting?

 - What if I want to find out more?

 - What can I expect from therapy, from our work together?

 - Am I the only one struggling with this?

 **To see why people consult psychologists or psychotherapists, visit Common Concerns.